neverendingsupport/setup-node-nes/README.md

     # Default: ${{ github.server_url == 'https://github.com' && github.token || '' }}
     token: ''

+    # Used to authenticate with the nes registry.
+    nes-registry-token: ''

     # Used to specify a package manager for caching in the default directory.
 Supported values: npm, yarn, pnpm.
     # Package manager should be pre-installed
     # Default: ''